Covert Ways To Estimate Her Ring Size

 We understand that purchasing a diamond is a significant investment.
 That is why each Clean Origin Lab Created Diamond is independently verified and graded using the same scientific rigor applied to mined diamonds.

-- Invest in a ring mandrel like this one to quickly and accurately measure the ring yourself.
+2. Invest in a ring mandrel like this one to quickly and accurately measure the ring yourself.
 Slide the ring down the mandrel.
-The line where the ring stops indicates the ring size.
+The line where the ring stops indicate the ring size.

-- Use the ring sizing chart below.
+3. Use the ring sizing chart.
 Be sure to print it ahead of time and use a ruler to double check it’s precisely to scale.
 Move the ring from circle to circle until you find the best match for the ring’s inner diameter.
 If the ring lands between two sizes, always choose the larger one.

 If you’re up for the acting challenge, pretend that you want to buy a ring for someone else and ask her for help.
 Whether it’s your sister, grandmother, aunt, or mom, pick someone whose hands closely match hers.
 This could also be a great way to gauge her style, especially if you ask her for advice on color and other design elements.
 Here are a few tactics you can apply:

 1. Casually ask her if she knows her own ring size.
 As you browse for rings, say your version of “I don’t know what ring size my mom wears.
 Do you know yours?
 I could use you as a reference.”
 Make sure this feels like a natural part of the conversation.